pkarnakov/pkarnakov/README.md

 physical systems (fluids, bubbles, drops, and particles) on supercomputers, and now blending them with machine learning tools to solve inverse and control problems.
-Currently based in Cambridge, MA, United States.
+Currently working at [Harvard SEAS](https://cse-lab.seas.harvard.edu/people/petr-karnakov) in Cambridge, MA, United States.

 You can see highlights of my work at [pkarnakov.com](https://pkarnakov.com), reach me on social media [LinkedIn](https://www.linkedin.com/in/pkarnakov), [Twitter/X](https://twitter.com/pkarnakov),